titola/neuropa/README.md

 ```

 Some signal masking technique could also be applied to the signals
-synchronized with the voices (see the section "Events synchronized
+synchronized with the voices (see the section [Events synchronized with the voices](#events-synchronized-with-the-voices)).
-with the voices").

 I often feel a tickle to the nose.
 Sometimes I perceive for a few
 seconds a smell that remembers the ozone (end of 2018, beginning of